Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Methodology

 To answer our research questions, we used a case study approach~\citep{Perry2004CaseStudy4SE, Runeson2009Guidelines4CaseStudyinSE} that combined two perspectives~\citep{MixedMethodsResearch}.
 For RQ1--RQ4, we analyzed DL reengineering defects in open-source reengineering projects.
 However, this data source may be constraining because GitHub issues are known to be limited in the breadth of issue types and the depth of detail~\citep{Aranda2009SecretLifeofBugs}.
 To answer RQ5, we collected qualitative reengineering experiences from open-source contributors and the leaders of a DL reengineering team after they completed several projects.
 These two perspectives are complementary: the open-source defects gave us broad insights into some kinds of reengineering defects, while the DL reengineering team gave us deep insights into the reengineering challenges and process. \cref{fig:Methods-RQs} shows the relationship between our questions and methods.
 To promote replicability and further analysis, all data is available in our artifact (\cref{sec:Reproducibility}).

 {

 }

 In our case study, the phenomenon of interest was DL reengineering.
-We situated this study in the context of Computer Vision (CV).
-As a major application domain of DL techniques~\citep{DL4CV, CVEngineer2021, Xu2021CVinConstructionACriticalReview}, CV serves as a microcosm of DL engineering processes~\citep{Amershi2019SE4MLCaseStudy, thiruvathukal2022lpcv}.\footnote{We acknowledge that there are approaches to computer vision that do not leverage deep learning~\citep{szeliski2022ComputerVision, forsyth2002ComputerVision}.
-In this study, we focused on engineers applying deep learning to problems in computer vision. } Our case study will thus provide findings for computer vision reengineering projects, which are important; and our results may generalize to other domains of deep learning.
+We situated this study in the context of Computer Vision (CV). \new{CV plays a critical role in our society, with applications addressing a wide range of problems from medical to industrial robotics~\citep{Xu2021CVinConstructionACriticalReview}.
+To scope our study, we focused on DL model reengineering in computer vision.
+This case study approach gives us a comprehensive view of a particular DL application domain.
+However, we perceive three reasons why our results may generalize to other DL application domains. } \new{\textbf{First},} as a major application domain of DL techniques~\citep{DL4CV, CVEngineer2021, Xu2021CVinConstructionACriticalReview}, CV serves as a microcosm of DL engineering processes~\citep{Amershi2019SE4MLCaseStudy, thiruvathukal2022lpcv}.\footnote{We acknowledge that there are approaches to computer vision that do not leverage deep learning~\citep{szeliski2022ComputerVision, forsyth2002ComputerVision}.
+In this study, we focused on engineers applying deep learning to problems in computer vision. } \new{\textbf{Second}, techniques are shared between computer vision and other applications of deep learning.
+For example, the computer vision technique of Convolution Neural Networks (CNNs)~\citep{oShea2015introductiontoCNN} has been adapted and applied to identify features and patterns in Natural Language Processing and Audio recognition tasks~\citep{li2021CNNsurvey, alzubaidi2021DLreview}.
+From other fields, neural network architectures such as transformers and large language models were initially designed for Natural Language Processing (NLP) and are now being applied to CV tasks~\citep{Cheng2022Mask2Former, Zou2023MetaSegmentEverything}. } \new{\textbf{Third}, the engineering process for deep learning models, encompassing stages such as problem understanding, data preparation, model development, evaluation, and deployment, is consistent across different domains, including both computer vision and natural language processing, thus further supporting the potential generalizability of our findings~\citep{Sculley2015HiddenTechnicalDebtinMLSystems, Amershi2019SE4MLCaseStudy}} \new{Additionally, our focus aligns with prior \new{empirical software engineering studies of} deep learning, much of which has concentrated on the field of computer vision as a representative domain for deep learning studies.~\citep{ma2018deepgauge, ma2018mode, wei2022sebox4dl, Pham2020AnalysisofVarianceinDLSWSystems}.} Our case study will thus provide findings for computer vision reengineering projects, which are important; and our results may generalize to other domains of deep learning.

 { }